r4wd3r/ADPWN/dsinternalsparser/README.md

 # dsinternalsparser.py

-This tool makes easy and faster the dumping process of hashes stored in a *domain controller*.
+This tool makes easier and faster the dumping process of hashes stored in a *domain controller*.

 ```
 -----------------------